 Alina started working for the Accessible Art Fair more than a year ago and she is pursuing a professional path in the art world.
 Cultural Management MA graduate at ULB, Brussels, former scholarship-holder in France and her other MA and BA degrees completed in Romania, she is academically shaped in the field of Communication, Media and Cultural Studies.
 With a background in the film industry and art market research, she is building her career with devotion, creativity and passion.
 Always seeking knowledge, she finds that learning from the right people and loving what you do can be truly enlightening.

 Young Emerging Curator

-Ohana Nkulufa, 28, was born in Brussels to Congolese parents.
 Ohana has always been an enthusiats of art and design and knew that she would work in the field.
-After completing her degree in Interior Design in Saint-Luc Brussels, she did her Bachelor's degree in History of Art in ULB Brussels.
-In 2010 Ohana decided to leave Brussels for Paris, where she completed a MBA in Market and International Art Trade at ICART.
+After completing her degree in interior design in Saint-Luc Brussels, she did her Bachelor's degree in History of Art at ULB Brussels.
+In 2010 Ohana decided to leave Brussels for Paris, where she completed an MBA in Market and International Art Trade at ICART.
 While in Paris, Ohana worked at the Galerie Perrotin in communications and sales.
 Upon returning to Brussels in 2015, Ohana set out to curate her first exhibition entitled "Through their eyes" showcasing young Belgian artists.
-After the terrorists attacks in Brussels in 2016, she wanted to express her feelings of sadness through art and set up the Inside Out Project in Brussels.
-Inside Out Project is a project from the French artist JR who set out to get art out of the walls of galleries and museums.
-The feedback was incredible and she managed to bring together 450 artists on Place Poelaert.
+After the terrorist attacks in Brussels in 2016, she wanted to express her feelings of sadness through art and set up the Inside Out Project in Brussels.

 Mathilde Van BrusseL